caltechlibrary/andor/docs/Workflow-Use-Cases.md

 If later we decide Millie should be able to create objects then we can add her the deposit workflow queue.
-She would have the cummulative rights of both the "deposit" and "reviewer" workflows.
+She would have the cumulative rights of both the "deposit" and "reviewer" workflows.